sjoerd-verhagen/barcelona-rental-analysis/index.md

 ---

-## Chapter 1 – Cleaning the Raw Data
+## Part 1 – Cleaning the Raw Data

 <details>
-  <summary>Step 1 – Combining the raw files</summary
+  <summary>Step 1.1 – Combining the raw files</summary

 For the first step, I used Python to combine all individual CSV files into one dataset.
 I loaded each file from the project folder, appended them to a list of DataFrames, and then concatenated everything into a single DataFrame.
 I saved this as a new CSV file and quickly explored its structure to check that everything had loaded correctly.